SevenShepherd/SevenShepherd.github.io/about.markdown

 > But examine all things; hold fast to what is good. &mdash; 1 Thessalonians 5:21 NET

-My favorite Bible teachers, aside from the obvious answer of Jesus, the Apostles, and Kings David & Solomon, would be: D. A. Carson (Ph.D., University of Cambridge), Hugh Ross (PhD, Astrophysicist at University of Toronto), Walter Martin (Ph.D., California Coast University), Ron Rhodes (ThD, Dallas Theological Seminary), and my original pastors, Chuck Smith, & Dr. Jack Van Impe.
+My favorite Bible teachers, aside from the obvious answer of Jesus, the Apostles, and Kings David & Solomon, would be: D.A.
+Carson (Ph.D., University of Cambridge), Hugh Ross (PhD, Astrophysicist at University of Toronto), Walter Martin (Ph.D., California Coast University), Ron Rhodes (ThD, Dallas Theological Seminary), <a href="https://youtu.be/jOFsFgUUdZo" style="color:black;">Dr. J.I.
+Packer (PhD, University of Oxford)</a>, <a href="https://youtu.be/s9e3Y2SMXag" style="color:black;">Dr. Wayne Grudem (PhD, University of Cambridge)</a>, and my original pastors, <a href="https://youtu.be/kP8rIIps4Sk?t=130" style="color:black;">Chuck Smith</a>, & Dr. Jack Van Impe.

 > &ldquo;Artful nature has given to the most perfect animal the same six limits as the cube has, most perfectly marked...
 Man himself is, as it were, a cube.&rdquo; &mdash; Kepler, Mysterium Cosmographicum.
 Claude Fayette Bragdon, A Primer Of Higher Space, The Fourth Dimension. p.
 67.